asyrjasalo/RESTinstance/README.rst

 We use the following Python libraries and tools under the hood:

 -  `GenSON <https://github.com/wolverdude/GenSON>`__, by Jon
-   "wolverdude" Wolverton, for JSON Schema generation
+   "wolverdude" Wolverton, for JSON Schema draft-04 creation
 -  `Flex <https://github.com/pipermerriam/flex>`__, by Piper Merriam,
    for Swagger 2.0 validation
 -  `jsonschema <https://github.com/Julian/jsonschema>`__, by Julian
    Berman, for JSON Schema draft-04 validation
 -  `requests <https://github.com/requests/requests>`__, by Kenneth
-   Reitz, for Python HTTP requests
+   Reitz, for making HTTP requests

-See ``requirements.txt`` for a full list of all the (direct) dependencies.
+See ``requirements.txt`` for all the direct dependencies.